 In 2007, Dr. Wright moved to Michigan and accepted a position as shelter veterinarian at a large open-admission municipal shelter in Grand Rapids, MI.
 During her five years as shelter veterinarian, she worked with animal control to provide forensic investigation support as well as shelter population management, medical and surgical services for the shelter.
-In 2013, she earned the Graduate Certificate in Shelter Medicine from the University of Florida online program and has worked as a TA for the program since that time.
+In 2013, she earned the Graduate Certificate in Shelter Medicine from the University of Florida online program.

 Dr. Wright is currently the Program Director for Veterinary Technology for Baker College, Muskegon, MI.
 She enjoys teaching and preparing students for careers in veterinary medicine, emphasizing the importance of behavior medicine, shelter medicine and public health.
 She completed the online Master’s Degree in Shelter Medicine with the University of Florida in 2018.

 Dr. Wright is a volunteer with the ASPCA Field Investigation and Response team and has deployed for puppy mill and hoarding cases.